Most CMOs and their agencies are still thinking in terms of advertising campaigns instead of data-driven integrated digital marketing programs.

 To be bold, every brand in the world should already have launched a platform like My Starbucks Idea.
 It harnesses and leverages customer feedback brilliantly towards open innovation for already 5 years.

 The second thing most important for the CMO is to look across at your teams and get your teams to work together in a more cross-functional mode.
 Setting the expectations, that is going to have to be a more team-oriented approach towards problem-solving, towards getting stuff out the door, towards hastening cycle times.

-So being the senior leader you’ve got to think: “What are the things that are preventing my channels or my product teams from working together?” and “What can I do to role model or to change the incentives to solve the problems in a more integrated way.”
+So being the senior leader you’ve got to think: “What are the things that are preventing my channels or my product teams from working together?” and “What can I do to be a role model or to change the incentives to solve the problems in a more integrated way?”